dreesf5/nginx/SECURITY.md

 **Note**: It is the operator's responsibility to configure NGINX according to best practices, including setting appropriate timeouts, rate limits, and resource-related features to ensure robust confidentiality, integrity, and availability.

+**Note**: When an issue is found which only triggers with address sanitizer or other similar runtime options are enabled, we will not consider that a vulnerability as teh operating environment does not matcha  production use case.

+### Experimental Code

+Issues found in experimental code or features will only be considered a vulnerability under the following conditions:

+- Placeholder

 ## Trusted Configurations